developer-zebra/developer-zebra-site/src/zwc/faq/index.md

       url: /zwc/search
 ---

-###Q: What is the minimum BSP required on the device for ZWC?
+###Q: What is the minimum board support package (BSP) required on the device for ZWC?

 **A: ZWC requires the following BSP**: